lm3nitro/Projects/NSM/Zeek/Zeek Install on Ubuntu 22.04.md

 Aside from the features, Zeek also has some important use cases such as incident response, network forensics, and threat hunting.

 ### Scope:
 I will be installing Zeek on Ubuntu 22.04 as part of my home network.
 I will be covering the installation and configuration of Zeek, and will then configure Zeek to send the its generated logs to my Splunk instance.

 ### Tools and Technology:
 Zeek, Linux, and Splunk

 ## Install

 I decided to install the latest Zeek 6.2.0 on Ubuntu 22.04.
 These are the steps that I used to get it installed and configured.
-In my case, the sniffing inferface on my Ubuntu Server is enp2s0f0.
+In my case, the sniffing interface on my Ubuntu Server is enp2s0f0.

 I wanted to ensure that Zeek is able to see the full packet data and minimize packet loss.
 To do this, I applied network sniffing optimizations: settings max ring parameters, disabling NIC offloading, and enabling promiscuous mode.